Q.Where are you from?

 Only you can reduce the strain of your condition on your life and the ones around you.

 Get to know your body and don’t always just take what the doctor is saying as gospel.

 Ensure to adjust any abnormal glucose levels in increments.
-If low small sips of Lucozade (Not anymore since they removed the glucose lol) until a good level is reached.
+If low small sips of Lucozade (not anymore, though, since they removed the glucose lol) until a good level is reached.
 If high, it is dependent on the extent this is where you need to know your body.

 Q.Biggest fitness myth dispelled?